engelsjk/planeta/README.md

 Package ```planeta``` provides geospatial utilities for Go.

-It is a lightly modified, stand-alone copy of [cockroach/pkg/geo](https://github.com/cockroachdb/cockroach/tree/master/pkg/geo), the library that powers spatial data support in CockroachDB.
+It is a lightly modified, stand-alone copy of Cockroach Lab's [cockroach/pkg/geo](https://github.com/cockroachdb/cockroach/tree/master/pkg/geo), a library that powers spatial data support in their distributed SQL database, CockroachDB.

 ## Key Features